gunasekaran2410/nextcms/content/service2.md

       testing for mobile and web applications, catches most of our bugs much earlier in the development cycle resulting in a bug-free product.
     service_image: images/quality-assurance.png
+  - service_title: RESEARCH & DEVELOPMENT
+    description: We work with AI, Machine Learning, Computer Vision, Augmented Reality using mobile apps for research and development.
+We use the above to push the boundaries of traditional apps and see where we can work with our customers to help support them with their product needs.
+    service_image: images/research_development.jpg
 ---